Home » Water Quality » Contaminants » How to Remove Chloramine from Water (5 Effective Methods)

 Step 2: Test Chloramine Levels in Water

-Free chlorine refers to the amount of chlorine that is yet to combine with water contaminants.
-On the other hand, total chlorine is a combination of free chlorine and chloramines since it also counts the chlorine molecules that have interacted with ammonia.
-So, to determine chloramine levels in your water, you just need to subtract the number of free chlorines from the number of total chlorine.
+Free chlorine is the amount of chlorine that hasn’t been combined with contaminants.
+On the other hand, total chlorine is a combination of free chlorine and chloramine since it also counts the chlorine molecules that have interacted with ammonia.

 Step 3: Choose an Effective Treatment Method

-Having identified the source and tested your water, you can then proceed with one of the following methods, depending on your budget and the severity of the problem:
+Once you’ve identified the source and tested your water, you can choose the best method to remove chloramine based on your budget and the severity of the problem.
+The main options, which we overviewed above, include:

 Frequently Asked Questions